 In addition to liabilities, the statement of net position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has three types of items, resources received in advance, deferred pension resources, and deferred OPEB resources.
+The City has four types of items, resources received in advance, deferred pension resources, deferred lease resources deferred inflow of lease resources, and deferred OPEB resources.

 - Resources received in advance is reported in both the governmental fund financial statements and within the government-wide financial statements.
-This item is reported for amounts that have been received before time requirements are met, but after all other eligibility requirements have been met. - Deferred pension resources is reported only in the statements of net position and results from actuarial calculations. - Deferred OPEB resources is reported only in the statements of net position and results from actuarial calculations.
+This item is reported for amounts that have been received before time requirements are met, but after all other eligibility requirements have been met. - Deferred pension resources is reported only in the statements of net position and results from actuarial calculations. - Deferred lease resources are reported in the General fund and are deferred to the period the amounts become available.

-The City has an additional item which qualifies for reporting in this category.
-The item, deferred pension resources, is reported only in the statements of net position and results from actuarial calculations.
+• Deferred OPEB resources is reported only in the statements of net position and results from actuarial calculations.